Employee Feedback: What Is It and How to Ask For It?

 Informal feedback sessions can happen at any time.
 But don't worry!
 They tend to be in more casual settings (Courtesy of UI Place)

 Maybe we’re exaggerating about feedback in the restroom, but you get the idea.
-Informal feedback can happen at any time during the workday.
+Informal feedback can happen at any time.
+For example, with integrations such as the Workday integration, it makes feedback easier to track and manage without interrupting the flow of your tasks.

 With formal feedback in the workplace, this process is more systematic.
 Formal feedback can include annual performance reviews, peer surveys, or human resource reports.
 Unlike informal feedback, formal reviews are scheduled in advance with your manager.